 During my experience and after the first night and signs of bites, I then checked the room about three times to try and find them without any luck.
 It’s only on the second morning that I found them when I woke up in the morning.

-So these are some of the things you should do (whether you find the actual Bed Bugs or not)..
+Here are some of the things you should do if your hotel room has bed bugs (whether you find an actual Bed Bug or not).

 - Take pictures of the bites on your body.